 Sébastien Hardy, PharmD, BCPS.
 Dr. Hardy has no financial relationships with companies related to this material.

-STUDY TYPE: Retrospective cohort study
+STUDY TYPE: Cohort study

 PO Box 626, Newburyport MA 01950